alexa-samples/skill-sample-nodejs-petmatch/instructions/create-alexa-hosted-function.md

 ## Deploying Skill Code

-In the [first step of this guide](./setup-vui-alexa-hosted.md), we built the Voice User Interface (VUI) for our Alexa skill.
 On this page, we will be exploring the Alexa-Hosted code editor, and deploying our code to enable testing.

  * *For details on what the Alexa-Hosted skills service provides, open [this page](https://developer.amazon.com/docs/hosted-skills/build-a-skill-end-to-end-using-an-alexa-hosted-skill.html) in a new tab.*